Senior Year Intake

 The University admits eligible and quality holders of local Associate Degree (AD) / Higher Diploma (HD) awarded by recognized post-secondary institutions to Senior Year Places.
 Final-year students of these AD/HD programmes will also be considered if they obtain such qualification by August in the year in which admission is sought.
-You can refer to the database which shows the AD/HD graduates who have been admitted to the Senior Year Places of our undergraduate programmes since 2012/13.
+You can refer to the database which shows the AD/HD graduates who have been admitted to the Senior Year Places of our undergraduate programmes in the past.

 The University has reserved a number of Senior Year Places, i.e. Year-3 places for the following UGC-funded complementary programmes and self-financed programmes.
 The University encourages quality students holding recognized qualifications such as AD/HD or equivalent to gain direct entry to senior year with a view to minimizing duplication of learning and promoting credit accumulation and transfer.
 These students will be eligible for credit transfer up to 60 credit points (cps) and expected to complete the programmes within 2 academic years.